Does your pet show signs of less-than-optimal digestive health, such as occasional abdominal discomfort and gas, occasional bad breath, or vomiting?

-Production of both canned food and dried kibble require very high temperatures, which destroy any live enzymes present in the food.
+Production of both canned food and dried kibble requires very high temperatures, which destroy any live enzymes present in the food.

 If the manufacturer adds enzymes, they often break down when exposed to air, light, and the processing needed for the food’s long shelf life.

 Additionally, pet food processing can cause food nutrients to become chemically trapped, which can cause them to pass through your pet’s digestive system unutilized.
 Enzymes are needed to help unlock these food nutrients and aid in digestion.

 Young and old alike, both dogs and cats may benefit from supplemental enzymes.

 Unlike humans, dogs and cats in the wild do not produce enzymes in their saliva.
 However, studies reveal an interesting phenomenon when researchers switch dogs’ diets from enzyme-rich raw food to a high carbohydrate, heat-processed diet.
 They begin to produce the enzyme amylase in their saliva within a week.

 Commercial pet food proponents highlight this as a good thing.
 But is it really?